-To start with, we're going to need to get our ducks in a row by procuring the proper amount/type of materials to make this happen.
+To start with, we're going to need to get our ducks in a row by

 For your checklist you'll need: